132006-bhumi/Titanic-SQL-Project/README.md

 • Using GROUP BY, ORDER BY, CASE, JOIN, and aggregate functions to uncover trends.

 • Answering real-world analytical questions through SQL-only methods.
+# ❓ Key Questions Explored
+✦ How many passengers were onboard the Titanic?

+✦ How many passengers survived?

+✦ What is the survival rate by gender?

+✦ How many passengers embarked from each port?

+✦ Who are the youngest and oldest passengers who survived?

+✦ Which ticket had the highest fare, and who was the passenger?

+✦ Find the survival rate of passengers who were alone vs. with family.

+✦ Which cabin prefix (e.g., 'C', 'D', etc.) had the highest survival rate?
 # 💡 Key Insights
 • Females had a significantly higher survival rate than males.